sourcegraph/scip-ruby/scip-ruby-CONTRIBUTING.md

 ./bazel build //main:scip-ruby --config=dbg
 ```

-For more information about configurations, see the main [README](./README.md).
+For more information about configurations, see the [Sorbet README](./sorbet-README.md).

 <details>
   <summary>Known build issues</summary>